Skip to main content

 As you prepare for your academic job search, be realistic and accept that you may need to spend more than one year on the job market.
 Consider how you will support yourself and remain scholarly active during the interim.
 Job seekers often spend the intervening years in contingent positions such as adjunct or visiting faculty, postdocs, or other non-tenure-track positions.
 Consider whether or how long you are willing to be in a contingent position and be open to exploring career options beyond the professoriate.

 Some students may wish to simultaneously manage both faculty and non-faculty job searches.
-The resources on this website as well as the advice of Graduate College Career Development Office counselors can help you as you explore diverse opportunities.
+This article by a member of the Graduate College Career Development staff can help you as you figure out how to balance both job searches.

 Get Personalized Career Coaching